peteroupc/html3dutil/doc/H3DU.Batch3D.md

 #### Parameters

 * `fov` (Type: Number)<br>
-    Y-axis field of view, in degrees.
+    Y axis field of view, in degrees.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.
 As a result, zooming out can be implemented by raising this value, and zooming in by lowering it.)
 * `near` (Type: Number)<br>
     The distance from the camera to the near clipping plane.
 Objects closer than this distance won't be seen.
 * `far` (Type: Number)<br>